RVCC-CISY225-S2019/project-5-shawJ2767/README.md

 15. Validate, validate, validate and beautify before submitting.

-16. Make sure the completed structure of the body of index.html looks like (The content is purposely missing from this picture; it is only the structure.):
+16. Make sure the completed structure of the body of index.html looks like the below.
+(The content is purposely missing from this picture; it is only the structure.)

 ![P5 Structure](https://github.com/cynthiateeters/project-5/raw/master/src/p5-structure.png "P5 structure of index.html")

+17. Upload the edited index.html and styles.css files often.
+Make your final submits before the due date.